brainplot/cpp-init/README.md

 ### C++17 Starter Pack

-This repo contains the files I initially place into a brand-new C++ prohject.
+This repo contains the files I initially place into a brand-new C++ project.

 Setting up the same stuff over and over again had become tedious so I decided to upload a skeleton project to pull from and get to work immediately.